Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 [To Kim Patrick Clow] I would tend to concur with your opinion.
 Bach would likely have known of the uses of rhetoric simply from being so involved with the work of a church, in my opinion.

-William Hoffman wrote (April 2, 2008):
+William L. Hoffman wrote (April 2, 2008):

-[To Jean Laaninen] William Hoffman replies: I just dug out the Dreyfus book (1996) with all my penciled notes in the first chapter, "What Is an Invention?"
+[To Jean Laaninen] William L. Hoffman replies: I just dug out the Dreyfus book (1996) with all my penciled notes in the first chapter, "What Is an Invention?"
 My cursory summary: Using invention as a "mechanism for discovering good ideas" (P.2), the author "propose(s) that analyzing inventions as structured repetitions reveals aspects of the composer's thinking that are not otherwise apparent"(p.5).
 Also, Dreyfus (p.13): ...I have preferred Mattheson's divisions of rhetoric (five, 1737), which allow me to interpret Bach's inventions as mechanisms ensuring their own transformations."
 The question is Brad Lehman's and Dreyfus, writing in 1996, had no answer.
 I offer these points: Bach was thoroughly competent in Latin (altho he hated to teach it), Leipzig probably had the leading German university then, and Bach had a theological library that would have been the envy of any Lutheran pastor.
 Lastly, Christoph Wolff's powerful Bach biography explores in depth its subtitle and perspective: "The Learned Musician."

 Jean Laaninen wrote (April 2, 2008):

-[To William Hoffman] Thank you, William--very interesting.
+[To William L. Hoffman] Thank you, William--very interesting.

 Bradley Lehman wrote (April 2, 2008):

-[To William Hoffman] What do you make of Dreyfus's page 9, and the endnote #30 springing from the middle of it?
+[To William L. Hoffman] What do you make of Dreyfus's page 9, and the endnote #30 springing from the middle of it?

-With regard to your remark, "Bach was thoroughly competent in Latin (altho he hated to teach it)":
+With regard to your remark, "Bach was thoroughly coin Latin (altho he hated to teach it)":

-What's the evidence that Bach knew Latin at any academically-useful level (let alone be"thoroughly competent" in it), as he outsourced his own teaching responsibility in it?
+What's the evidence that Bach knew Latin at any academically-useful level (let alone being "thoroughly competent" in it), as he outsourced his own teaching responsibility in it?
 When did he ever use any Latin, other than occasionally sprinkling isolated words into his German, writing obsequious title pages (for which he could have enlisted help), and setting the standard Magnificat and Mass texts?
 I'd like to learn further about this if it's something beyond unsupported assertions....

 Stephen Benson wrote (April 2, 2008):